-When Flexible Invoices PRO is activated, go to Invoices → Settings in the WordPress menu.
+So, when Flexible Invoices PRO is activated, go to Invoices → Settings in the WordPress menu.
 Fill up your company and bank account data and click Save.

-WooCommerce invoice options
+WooCommerce Invoice options

 Once you have saved your changes, go to Invoices → Documents → Proforma.
 This is where you set up proforma invoicing in WooCommerce.